Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 ## Processing metrics on the Feeds Fun backend

 You could see what happens to metrics after they are written to the log on the image at the beginning of the post.
-I'll duplicate it here just in case.
+I'll duplicate it here, just in case.

 /// brigid-images
 src = "./feeds-fun-metrics-schema.png"